Find Trade Colleges

 Read More…

-Ozarks Technical Community College landed the #9 spot in the 2023 rankings for the most popular associate degree precision metal working programs.
-Located in the medium-sized city of Springfield, OTC is a public college with a large student population.
+Ozarks Technical Community College did quite well in this year’s ranking of the most popular places for precision metal working students to get a associate degree.
+It came in at #9 on the list.
+Located in the medium-sized city of Springfield, OTC is a public school with a fairly large student population.

 About 17% of the students majoring in precision metal working at the school are women while 83% are male.